mananmadani/SpendTrail/README.md

 ## 📖 About

 SpendTrail is a lightweight, privacy-first expense tracker that runs entirely in your browser.
 No servers, no accounts, no tracking - just you and your financial data.
 Built with vanilla JavaScript and modern web technologies, it offers a seamless experience across all devices while keeping your data completely private.
-With v3.9, SpendTrail now supports multiple isolated profiles — perfect for separating personal, business, family, or travel finances on a single device.

 ## 📸 Screenshots